fshowalter/movielog-archive/reviews/shock-waves-1977.md

 ---
 The four survivors planned to hole up in the abandoned hotel’s vault-like refrigerator.
 It was a good plan, considering the squad of undead, water-breathing Nazi storm troopers lurking outside.
 Then one survivor gets claustrophobic and fires a signal flare into the refrigerator.
 That’s where _Shock Waves_ lost me.

 The film had potential.
 Early on, John Carradine captains a small sight-seeing boat.
 On board are his mate, the chef, and four tourists.
 Carradine holds our interest while the script goes about stranding the boat on a remote island.
-This involves a series of contrived events including having Carradine throw the ship’s navigation system overboard.
+This involves a series of contrived events, including having Carradine throw the ship’s navigation system overboard.

 The island locations look great.
 The characters trudge through overgrown marshes and watery bogs to discover a crumbling hotel.
 The filmmakers struck gold here, shooting in an abandoned Biltmore.
 The decrepit luxury oozes atmosphere.